22. Electrostatics

 Coulomb’s law

 If two like-charged particles are held near each other, they will move away from each other if let go.
-If they start at rest, and move away from each other, that means the two charges will speed up, indicating that an acceleration is present.
+If they start at rest, then move away from each other, that means the two charges will speed up, indicating that an acceleration is present.
 From Newton’s second law, we know that when there’s acceleration, there’s a net force.
 Charged particles exert forces on each other.

 Coulomb’s law is the equation that quantifies the force that exists between particles.
 The magnitude of this force is given by the equation